bioinformateachers/bioinformateachers.github.io/_posts/2023-03-12-entanglement.md

 So Einstein was right, nothing can go faster than light.
 And entanglement remains one of the weirdest aspects of quantum mechanics, i.e. the physics of subatomic particles.

+(There's a humorous illustration of entanglement that uses socks: let's say that you take two socks, and you don’t know which one is the right sock and which one is the left sock.
+You throw one sock out of the window, and you wear the other on one foot, say the right foot.
+Now the other sock is the left one, in whichever part of the universe it is.
+And it knows it!)